Beach Cleanup for Educators

 The talk and beach cleanup can be conducted in English or Cantonese.

-There is no charge for the talk but there is a service fee of 1,500HKD for the beach cleanup.
+There is no charge for the talk but there is a service fee for schools for the beach cleanup.

 Useful Information for Planning your Event